A fact sheet about PrEP: pre-exposure prophylaxis, a daily medicine that can reduce a person's chance of getting HIV.

 Who Can Take PrEP

 Since 2004, Truvada, the antiretroviral medication used for PrEP, has been approved as an HIV treatment medication for HIV-positive people ages 12 and older.
-In 2012, the Food and Drug Administration (FDA) approved Truvada for use as PrEP for HIV prevention in people over 18.
-Youth under 18 are not included in the FDA's approval for using Truvada as PrEP for HIV prevention.
-Also, there are no clinical guidelines or published protocols for providing PrEP to youth under the age of 18.
-Efforts are underway for using PrEP with minors who are at risk of HIV exposure.
+In 2012, the Food and Drug Administration (FDA) approved Truvada for use as PrEP for HIV prevention in people ages 18 and over.
+In 2018, the FDA expanded this approval to include adolescents at risk for HIV who weigh at least 77 pounds.
+There are no clinical guidelines or published protocols for providing PrEP to youth under the age of 18.

 Youth HIV Facts